hpy/Enigma_Exile_UpdateRP/README.md

-# Enigma_Exile_Custom
+# Enigma_Exile_UpdateRP
-Exile Serverside Custom Functions
+Exile Serverside Update Respect and Poptabs

+Updated 18/03/15 - Added Support for Advanced Banking

 Currently with exile there is no means of updating poptabs/respect of a player from clientside code that saves to the database.